+• [C-0-1] MUST support the Android Developer Tools provided in the Android SDK.

+• Android Debug Bridge (adb)

+- $\circ~$ [C-0-2] MUST support adb as documented in the Android SDK and the shell commands provided in the AOSP, which can be used by app developers, including dumpsys and cmd stats .

+- [C-0-3] MUST NOT alter the format or the contents of device system events (batterystats, diskstats, fingerprint, graphicsstats, netstats, notification, procstats) logged via the dumpsys command.

+- [C-0-10] MUST record, without ommission, and make the following events accessible and available to the cmd stats shell command and the StatsManager System API class.

+- ActivityForegroundStateChanged

+- AnomalyDetected

+- AppBreadcrumbReported

+- AppCrashOccurred

+- AppStartOccurred

+- BatteryLevelChanged

+- BatterySaverModeStateChanged

+- BleScanResultReceived

+- BleScanStateChanged

+- ChargingStateChanged

+- DeviceIdleModeStateChanged

+- ForegroundServiceStateChanged

+- GpsScanStateChanged

+- JobStateChanged

+- PluggedStateChanged

+- ScheduledJobStateChanged

+- ScreenStateChanged

+- SyncStateChanged

+- SystemElapsedRealtime

+- UidProcessStateChanged

+- WakelockStateChanged

+- WakeupAlarmOccurred

+- WifiLockStateChanged

+- WifiMulticastLockStateChanged

+- WifiScanStateChanged

-- [C-0-1] MUST support the Android Developer Tools provided in the Android SDK. - Android Debug Bridge (adb) - [C-0-2] MUST support all adb functions as documented in the Android SDK including dumpsys. - [C-0-3] MUST NOT alter the format or the contents of device system events (batterystats, diskstats, fingerprint, graphicsstats, netstats, notification, procstats) logged via dumpsys. - [C-0-4] MUST have the device-side adb daemon be inactive by default and there MUST be a user-accessible mechanism to turn on the Android Debug Bridge. - [C-0-5] MUST support secure adb.
+- [C-0-4] MUST have the device-side adb daemon be inactive by default and there MUST be a user-accessible mechanism to turn on the Android Debug Bridge.

+- [C-0-5] MUST support secure adb.
 Android includes support for secure adb.
-Secure adb enables adb on known authenticated hosts. - [C-0-6] MUST provide a mechanism allowing adb to be connected from a host machine.
-For example: - Device implementations without a USB port supporting peripheral mode MUST implement adb via local-area network (such as Ethernet or Wi-Fi). - MUST provide drivers for Windows 7, 9 and 10, allowing developers to connect to the device using the adb protocol.
+Secure adb enables adb on known authenticated hosts.

+- [C-0-6] MUST provide a mechanism allowing adb to be connected from a host machine.
+For example:

+- Device implementations without a USB port supporting peripheral mode MUST implement adb via local-area network (such as Ethernet or Wi-Fi).

+- MUST provide drivers for Windows 7, 9 and 10, allowing developers to connect to the device using the adb protocol.